publishpress/PublishPress-Planner/src/readme.txt

 * Fixed a typo removing a PHP warning;
 * Fixed the status description on the date column for posts;
 * Fixed notifications for users who selected "Notify me" for the content;
+* Fixed string "Draft" and "Pending" after the post title in the post lists;

 *Added:*